How To Get On The First Page Of Google & Stay There

 - Meta Description

 At this point, you may be asking yourself what ranking signals are exactly.
 Don’t worry.
-We’ll break down some of the most important ones for you.
+We’ll break down the most important ones for you.

 General Overview Of Google’s Ranking Signals

-As of 2020, Google has over 200 ranking signals in its core ranking algorithm RankBrain.
-Keep in mind that these signals are updated sometimes abruptly.
-As a result, rankings are volatile.
+As of 2021, Google has over 200 ranking signals in its core ranking algorithm RankBrain.
+Keep in mind that these signals are updated abruptly at times.
+As a result, search rankings can be quite volatile.